 Medium: original etching.
 This impression on laid paper was published in Paris in 1876 by Gazette des Beaux Arts.
 The plate size is 4 1/4 x 5 1/2 inches (108 x 140 mm).
 Signed in the plate by Giuseppe de Nittis, not hand-signed.

 Medium: original etching.
-Published in 1919 for Genius.
+Printed on laid paper in 1919 for Genius.
 Plate size: 9 1/2 x 7 1/2 inches (240 x 190mm).
-Printed on laid paper.
-This print is from GENIUS: Zeitschrift fur Werdende und Alte Kunst, a deluxe art revue founded in 1919 in the aftermath of The First World War.
+This etching is from GENIUS: Zeitschrift fur Werdende und Alte Kunst, a deluxe art revue founded in 1919 in the aftermath of The First World War.
 Europe was devastated by the War, both physically and psychologically, and Expressionist art was attempting to create a new artistic idiom.
-A good impression from the first (and rarest) year of Genius.
 Not signed.

 Medium: color woodcut.
 Catalogue reference: Gabler 44.
 Printed in Paris and published in 1953 by Editions d'Art d'Aujourd'hui, of Boulogne.
 Sheet size, including margins: 11 3/4 x 8 1/8 inches (300 x 206 mm).
 A richly inked impression, as usual from this now rare series.
 Not signed.Condition: the margins have been trimmed and there is a stain near the bottom left.